 According to an article published by Harvard Medical School, mindfulness can be boosted by dog ownership, especially when you go on a walk together.
 Dr Ann Berger, a researcher at the NIH Clinical Center in Maryland agrees with this idea.
 She says that the foundations of mindfulness are based on attention, intention, compassion and awareness.
 “These are things that animals bring to the table innately that people have to learn,” she says.

 However you look at it, pets are beneficial for their owners in numerous ways.
-In terms of health benefits, our understanding is still ongoing but few people regret owning one in terms of either their physical or mental wellbeing.
-Make sure to give your furry friends some extra attention on Love Your Pet day and reward them for all the health benefits they bring!
+In terms of health benefits, our understanding is still ongoing, but few people regret owning one in terms of either their physical or mental well-being.
+Make sure to give your furry friends some extra attention and reward them for all the health benefits they bring!

 Main image: shutterstock/Africa Studio